United Nations Human Rights Council (UNHRC)

 Topic : Addressing the Issue of Refugee Relocation System and the Violations Against Refugee

 Many refugees cannot go home because of continued conflict, wars and persecution.
-Many also live in perilous situations or have specific needs that cannot be addressed in the country where they have sought protection and we have heard countless times about violence against refugees.
+Many also live in perilous situations or have specific needs that cannot be addressed in the country where they have sought protection and we have heard countless of times about violence against refugees.
 In such circumstances, having an improved system of relocation and while that is in order the security of refugees is an essential element of international protection.
-This committee’s aim is to come up with a solution to combating violence against refugees and a system for their relocation.
+This committee’s aim is to come up with a solution on combating violence against refugees and a system for their relocation.